SEA-ME-Team6/meta-ipi/README.md

 Through this layer, by following Quick Start below, you can obtain infotainment for Piracer!

-Detailed information regarding hardware setup and applications can be found here[링크]
+Detailed information regarding hardware setup and applications can be found [here](https://github.com/SEA-ME-Team6/DES_Head-Unit/tree/dev-communication)

 # Dependencies